-Our intellectual property portfolio contains issued patents directed to methods of use for A-101 and our lead JAK inhibitors, A-201 and A-301.
-With respect to A-101, our issued patents begin to expire in 2022, subject to any applicable patent term extension that may be available in a particular country.
-Our intellectual property portfolio also contains a U.S. and a Patent Cooperation Treaty, or PCT, patent application directed to, among other things, formulations and methods of use for A-101 and a single-use, self-contained, pre-filled, disposable pen-type applicator for use with such formulations, including A-101.
-Our pending U.S. and PCT patent applications, if they issue as patents, would be expected to expire in 2035, subject to any applicable patent term adjustment or extension that may be available in a particular country.
-With respect to our JAK inhibitor drug candidates, the issued U.S. and foreign patents expire between 2023 and 2030, subject to any applicable patent term extension that may be available in a particular country.
-Our intellectual property portfolio also contains pending applications directed to, among other things, the use of JAK inhibitors that, if issued as patents, would be expected to expire in 2034, subject to any applicable patent term adjustment or extension that may be available in a particular country.
+Our intellectual property portfolio contains issued patents directed to methods of use for high-concentration hydrogen peroxide compositions of at least 23% or more, including A-101 40% and 45% Topical Solutions and issued patents directed to our JAK inhibitor drug candidates, ATI-50001 and ATI-50002.
+With respect to A-101 high-concentration hydrogen peroxide compositions including A-101 40% and 45% Topical Solutions, our issued patents begin to expire in 2022, subject to any applicable patent term extension that may be available in a particular country.
+Our intellectual property portfolio also contains a U.S., a European and other foreign country, patent applications directed to, among other things, formulations and methods of use for high concentration hydrogen peroxide compositions, including A-101, 40% and 45% Topical Solutions and a single-use, self-contained, pre-filled, disposable pen-type applicator for use with such formulations.
+Our pending U.S., European and other foreign country patent applications, if they issue as patents, would be expected to expire in 2035, subject to any applicable patent term adjustment or extension that may be available in a particular country.
+With respect to our JAK inhibitor drug candidates ATI-50001 and ATI-50002, the issued U.S. and foreign patents expire between 2023 and 2030, subject to any applicable patent term extension that may be available in a particular country.
+With respect to certain novel JAK 3 inhibitors, the issued U.S. patent and foreign patent applications, if issued, begin to expire in 2030.
+Our intellectual property portfolio also contains issued patents and pending applications directed to, among other things, the use of JAK inhibitors for treating hair loss disorders that expire, or are expected to expire, in 2031, subject to any applicable patent term adjustment or extension that may be available in a particular country.